jojorichard/Fluorescence_Raman_normalisation/documentation /Implementation_of_a_new_file_format.md

 | 352.0     | 9.9390  | 49.4724 | 74.7073 | 101.0268| 118.1397| 107.7044|

 ## Implement function to read a particular file
-If your file isn't already suported by the package, you can create a function that reads the file and converts the data in standardised DataFrame, as shown above.
+If your file isn't suported by the present package, you can create a function that reads the file and converts the data in standardised DataFrame, as shown above.
 ### 1) Find the filepath
 You can call the following function in your function to upload your file and return the corresponding filepath.
 ```